 General Seafood - Fish dishes are common everywhere, but funny enough, Seasik is a great local place to eat!
 Contrary to the name, Seasik restaurant in BDI is really great.
 The food is predominantly seafood, but there is chicken & vegetables as well.
 The tables are set above a fish pond & the kids (or adults) can have fun feeding the fish while you wait for your meal to be prepared.

 Crab - There are several places that specialize in crabs around Balikpapan (they have big crabs on their signs!).
 Located on Jl Mulawarman close to the airport, Danditos is a popular place for hard shell crabs.
 A favorite is with oyster sauce and a side of kankung (green leafy vegetable).
 Servings are quite large so expect to take leftovers home!
 Delicious!

 Satay - Sate ayam (Chicken satay) and sate champur (mixed satay) can be found being grilled up at Klandasan Market.
 A great snack on the go.

 The "higher end" hotels typically have a wine shop which sells bottles of wine and spirits - Jatra Hotel (as well as their small store in the basement of BSB), Blue Sky, Gran Senyiur, and Le Grandeur; however it tends to be expensive.
-Toko Royal sells wine at a fairly reasonble cost.
-And you can also purchase wine and beer from Toko Susana.
+Kings Head (and Royal) sell wine at a fairly reasonble cost and have a fairly wide range of spirits for a reasonable Balikpapan price.